 SPEAKER SIGN-UP and TIME LIMITS

-If you wish to speak, please fill out a "Request to Speak" form and give it to a staff person.
+To speak at a hearing, fill out a "Request to Speak" form and give it to a staff person.
 Forms are available near the door to the meeting room.
 Time limits are indicated on the back of speaker sign-up forms, and under ‘agenda categories’ later in this summary.
 Generally, the Chair will determine time limits for each speaker.
 Time limits for permit items are combined total time for all speakers in favor of or in opposition to the project.

 SUGGESTIONS FOR SUBMISSION OF WRITTEN MATERIALS